Year4000/Utilities/README.md

 > gradle --daemon

+## Docker

+If you want to spin up a quick docker instance to test the plugin, clone this repo and run the following command.
+You must run this command after you have compiled the code.
+If you know how Docker works we host this image on [Docker Hub](https://hub.docker.com/r/year4000/utilities/).

+> docker-compose run -p 25565:25565 --rm spongevanilla

 ## Output

 The output of each core module is generally inside `build/libs` though core modules shade other modules.